graphql-python/gql/docs/advanced/error_handling.rst

   If you don't need the schema, you can try to create the client with :code:`fetch_schema_from_transport=False`

+- :class:`TransportConnectionFailed <gql.transport.exceptions.TransportConnectionFailed>`:
+  This exception is generated when an unexpected Exception is received from the transport dependency when trying to connect or to send the request.
+  For example in case of an SSL error, or if a websocket connection suddenly fails.

 - :class:`TransportClosed <gql.transport.exceptions.TransportClosed>`:
   This exception is generated when the client is trying to use the transport while the transport was previously closed.